 How many projects will the residency program be supporting?

 We support four residencies per year.
 One residency is supported each Season, with Summer, Autumn, Winter, Spring Residencies (allowing for a designated changeover period/day in the final or first week of each residency).
-Cinespace may opt to pause the PIR program at any time, e.g. for an internal production initiative, but will aim to provide advance notice of three months on our web site if this is to occur.
+Cinespace may opt to pause the PIR program at any time, e.g. for an internal production initiative, or to run a targeted residency, but will aim to provide advance notice of three months on our web site if this is to occur.

 What projects is Cinespace looking for?